Simulate Gateway® Cloning with One Insert

 View the Expression Vector History

-View the Expression clone sequence then switch to History view to see all cloning steps and and all intermediate sequences generated during the Gateway cloning simulation.
+View the Expression clone sequence and switch to History view to see new primers, cloning steps and and all intermediate sequences generated during the Gateway cloning simulation.

 Order Primers to Start Gateway Cloning